alexjohnj/geographyas/_posts/health-issues/2012-01-02-global-health-patterns.md

 ## Risk Factors

 Morbidity is effected by certain risk factors.
-In LEDCs, these factors are malnutrition, social diseases (i.e AIDS), unsanitary hygiene & living conditions, a lack of clean water and poor living standards.
+In LEDCs, these factors are malnutrition, social diseases (i.e. AIDS), unsanitary hygiene & living conditions, a lack of clean water and poor living standards.
 In MEDCs, these factors are blood pressure, a lack of physical activity and lifestyle choices such as alcohol, tobacco and poor diets.

 ## Global Patterns Of Life Expectancy